1

 3

 • Thank you! sudo node example.js works correctly.
 Is this common for raspberry pi scripting?
 I usually avoid executing with sudo (in the web development world) for security reasons.
-Aug 22, 2015 at 17:36
+Commented Aug 22, 2015 at 17:36

 • It's unavoidable if the script uses commands which require superuser privileges to run (such as modprobe).
 In this instance a safer alternative would be to add i2c-dev to /etc/modules so that it will be loaded at boot.